-Carl Lostritto lives, works and practices in Providence, RI.
-He is Graduate Program Director and Assistant Professor of Architecture at Rhode Island School of Design (RISD).read more
+Carl Lostritto lives, works and practices in Knoxville, TN.
+He is Professor and Director of University of Tennessee School of Architecture.read more

 Lostritto publishes about drawing, computing and the role of representation in architecture.
 Representation tends not to garner much enthusiasm by either artists, designers or architects these days.
 Still, representation, when considered not as traditional or vocational, but as open-ended space for research, can implicate methods of making with theory, history and disciplinary cultures.read list of publications